chrislattman/blogging-project/docs/qemu/README.md

 - Python 3 comes pre-installed with macOS
 - To install Python 3 on Windows, [download](https://www.microsoft.com/store/productId/9PJPW5LDXLZ5) it from the Microsoft Store
-- On Windows, make sure to run these commands from PowerShell
+- On Windows, make sure to run these commands in Windows PowerShell

 Now, in the VM, visit `http://<local-ip-address>:8000` from a web browser, using the IP address from earlier, and now you should be able to see those files from your VM.